google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 {% include "web/_shared/contributors/agektmr.html" %}
 {% include "web/_shared/contributors/megginkearney.html" %}

-To sign users in, retrieve the credentials from the browser's password manager and use those to automatically log users in.
+To sign in users, retrieve the credentials from the browser's password manager and use those to automatically log in users.
 For users with multiple accounts, let them select the account with just one tap using the account chooser.